-Kamala Harris Shuts Down Democratic Debate Squabble
+Kamala Harris Shuts Down Debate Squabble With Raised Hands

 Warren’s lower-polling rivals did nothing to knock her off course or didn’t challenge her attempt to overtake Sanders as the strongest alternative to Biden.
 That allowed her to stick largely to her stump speech and deliver a progressive message to millions of people on everything from the corrosive effect of corporate money to gun control, without getting distracted or having to react to a sharp retort.

 Representing the Democrats’ centrist wing, Biden, 76, represents a target for Sanders, 77, who’s running on a platform he describes as democratic socialism.
-As the clear leader in polls at this early stage of the race, Biden also is in the sites of the other eight candidates on the stage, who’ve been delivering their critiques of him for weeks even as they avoid attacking him directly.
+As the clear leader in polls at this early stage of the race,

+Biden also is in the sites of the other eight candidates on the stage, who’ve been delivering their critiques of him for weeks even as they avoid attacking him directly.

 Trump Effect

-There was little discussion of KTrump during Wednesday’s debate, but with Biden and Sanders more explicitly building their campaigns around their arguments of electability the president was a more central foil on Thursday.
+There was little discussion of Trump during Wednesday’s debate, but with Biden and Sanders more explicitly building their campaigns around their arguments of electability the president was a more central foil on Thursday.

 The president, who’d suggested he may live-tweet the debates, posted just twice on Wednesday, complaining that the event was “BORING!” and about host network NBC’s technical difficulties.

 During Thursday’s event he’ll presumably be out of pocket at the start of a long day of bilateral meetings at the Group of 20 summit in Osaka, Japan.

 Wednesday’s event drew a total of 15.3 million viewers, according to Nielsen data cited by NBCUniversal, to be the most-watched TV program of the night.

 Ratings were dwarfed by those of the first Republican deb ate of 2015, when 24 million viewers tuned in to watch Trump spar with moderator Megyn Kelly.

 Chance for Opening